italosiqueira/gol/README.markdown

-This is a simple demonstration application used in the Jenkins Boostcamp course
+This is a simple demonstration application used in the Jenkins Bootcamp course from Tan Pham at Udemy.

 ## Building the project

 The project is a simple multi-module Maven project.
 To build the whole project, just run `mvn install` from the root directory.

-Test Build Trigger

-Test Build Trigger